simplifyd-systems/zerodata-sample-app/README.md

 ```

 ### Step 2.2: Register for a session token and userId
-- You need to register the current user of the app so their traffic and zerodata balance can be uniquely identified and measured on zerodata hence the need for the `userId` and `sessionToken`
+You need to register the current user of the app so their traffic and zerodata balance can be uniquely identified and measured on zerodata hence the need for the `userId` and `sessionToken`.
-The userId is used to identify the current user on zerodata's servers, you can keep this in encryptedSharedPreferences or in a singleton in memory store that is available app wide.
+- The userId is used to identify the current user on zerodata's servers, you can keep this in encryptedSharedPreferences or in a singleton in memory store that is available app wide.
-The sessionToken is used for all subsequent interactions with the zerodata servers, you can keep this in encryptedSharedPreferences or in a singleton in memory store that is available app wide.
+- The sessionToken is used for all subsequent interactions with the zerodata servers, you can keep this in encryptedSharedPreferences or in a singleton in memory store that is available app wide.

 To obtain these values; invoke the following lines of code in your application class, root activity class or immediately after your user is logged in (in case your app contains a login/registration flow):
 ```kotlin